-Table 9 shows the concentrations of metals in the Middleborough effluent and receiving water samples from February 2010 through August 2012.
+EPA also reviewed the facility monitoring data to determine if there is reasonable potential to exceed the water quality criteria for other pollutants.
+Table 9 shows the concentrations of metals in the Bridgewater WWTF effluent from February 2010 through November 2013 from the analytical testing done in connection with the facility's Whole Effluent Toxicity testing.
 EPA bases its determination of "reasonable potential" on a characterization of the upper bound of expected effluent concentrations based on a statistical analysis of the available monitoring data.
-As noted in the Technical Support Document for Water Quality Based Toxics Control (EPA 1991) ("TSD"), "[a]ll monitoring data, including results for concentrations of individual chemicals, have some degree of uncertainty associated with them.
+As noted in the TSD, "[a]ll monitoring data, including results for concentrations of individual chemicals, have some degree of uncertainty associated with them.
 The more limited the amount of test data available, the larger the uncertainty."
 Thus with a limited data set, the maximum concentration that has been found in the samples may not reflect the full range of effluent concentration.
 On the other hand, individual high data points may be outliers or otherwise not indicative of the normal range of effluent concentrations.